Attentive multilayer fusion for vision transformers: Introduction

 \section{Introduction}

 Foundation models have transformed machine learning across various domains, ranging from language~\citep{devlin-etal-2019-bert,brown2020gpt3} to vision~\citep{pmlr-v139-radford21a, oquab2023dinov2}, by providing powerful pretrained backbones trained on large, general-purpose datasets.
-How to adapt these models to specific downstream tasks most effectively remains a central question.
-Although \emph{fine-tuning} and its parameter-efficient variants~\citep[e.g., LORA;][]{hu2022lora,jia2022vpt,chen2022adaptformer} have been proven to yield strong performance, these methods are computationally expensive and require adapting the weights of the backbone during training which changes the underlying model from general-purpose to task-specific.
-A lighter alternative is (linear) \emph{probing} \citep{razavian2014cnnfeaturesofftheshelfastounding, yosinski2014transferable, kornblith2019betterimagenetmodelstransfer}, where the backbone remains unchanged and a small head is trained on top of it.
-Probing is attractive in settings with limited resources, although its accuracy is typically inferior to fine-tuning \citep{kornblith2019betterimagenetmodelstransfer}.
+How to use these models most effectively for specific downstream tasks remains a central question.
+Although \emph{fine-tuning} and its parameter-efficient variants~\citep[e.g., LoRA;][]{hu2022lora,jia2022vpt,chen2022adaptformer} have been proven to yield strong performance, these methods, whether by updating existing weights or injecting lightweight trainable modules, require gradient computation through the backbone during training, which can entail computational overhead and shifts the model from general-purpose to task-specific behavior.
+A lighter alternative is (linear) \emph{probing} \citep{razavian2014cnnfeaturesofftheshelfastounding, yosinski2014transferable, kornblith2019betterimagenetmodelstransfer}, where the backbone remains unchanged, and a small head is trained on top of it.
+Probing is attractive in resource-constrained settings, though its accuracy is typically inferior to that of fine-tuning \citep{kornblith2019betterimagenetmodelstransfer}.

 The standard linear probing approach operates exclusively on the final-layer representation, which in Vision Transformers ~\citep[ViTs;][]{dosovitskiy2020vit} is typically represented by the \CLS token.
 This design implicitly assumes that the \CLS token encodes all task-relevant information.
-However, recent work challenges this assumption: \citet{chen2024context} show that attentive probing over final-layer patch tokens outperforms \CLS-only approaches~\rebuttal{by facilitating task-dependent spatial information fusion}.
-Similarly, DINOv2~\citep{oquab2023dinov2} demonstrates that concatenating \CLS tokens from several of the last layers can surpass single-layer methods~\rebuttal{by exploiting some hierarchical information fusion}.
+However, recent work challenges this assumption: \citet{chen2024context} show that attentive probing over final-layer patch tokens outperforms \CLS-only approaches by facilitating task-dependent spatial information fusion.
+Similarly, DINOv2~\citep{oquab2023dinov2} demonstrates that concatenating \CLS tokens from several of the last layers can surpass single-layer methods by exploiting some hierarchical information fusion.
 Together, these results suggest that information crucial for downstream tasks is distributed across layers and tokens rather than exclusively captured by the final \CLS token representation.